 Making art with the fairies can truly be a magical experience.
 Recently, I decided to start a fairy journal for the first time in many years.
 In the past, I have used this type of journal to record my magical encounters.
 I am making my new journal by hand and as I stitch the pages together, I reflect on my art journey.

 In this blog, I share some of my story with you in the hope it may resonate and inspire you to make art too.

 Fairy Art Challenges

 Does that sound familiar?
-According to Betty Edwards, the author of the Drawing on the Right Side of the Brain), this is a common challenge children face.
+According to Betty Edwards, the author of the Drawing on the Right Side of the Brain, this is a common challenge children face.
 In her book, she outlines a couple of amazing techniques to help overcome it.

 Despite my challenges, I continued to write stories and enjoy the beautiful art and tales by Beatrix Potter, Cicley Mary Barker and May Gibbs.

-Meeting Her Royal Highness Queen Gumnut
+My encounter with Her Royal Highness Queen of the Eucalyptus

 Disclosure: Some of the links are affiliate links, meaning, at no additional cost to you, I will earn a commission if you click through and make a purchase.